dkauf42/bayota/README.md

 # Directory Structure

 ```
-├── README.md              <- The top-level README for developers using this project.
+bayota
 │
-├── castjeeves             <- Project to access, query, and parse source data from the Chesapeake Bay Assessement Scenario Tool (CAST)
+├── README.md              <- Top-level README for users/developers of this project.
+├── CHANGELOG.md           <- Documentation of notable changes to this project
+│
+├── bin                    <- scripts (python, bash, slurm) for running from the command-line
 │   └── ...
 │
-├── efficiencysubproblem   <- Project to solve optimization problem involving 'Efficiency' Best Management Practices (BMPs) of CAST
+├── config                 <- specification of data output, graphics, and logging directory paths
 │   └── ...
 │
-├── sandbox                <- Project for automated generation of valid BMP input files for use with CAST
+├── castjeeves             <- PACKAGE to access, query, and parse source data from the Chesapeake Bay Assessement Scenario Tool (CAST)
+│   ├── __init__.py
 │   └── ...
 │
-├── scripts                <- Jupyter notebooks and other scripts for interactively accessing and running the bayota projects
+├── efficiencysubproblem   <- PACKAGE to solve optimization problem involving 'Efficiency' Best Management Practices (BMPs) of CAST
+│   ├── __init__.py
 │   └── ...
 │
-├── definitions.py         <- Specifies top-level directory information
+├── sandbox                <- PACKAGE for automated generation of valid BMP input files for use with CAST
+│   ├── __init__.py
+│   └── ...
 │
-├── CHANGELOG.md           <- Documentation of notable changes to this project
+├── jnotebooks             <- Jupyter notebooks for browser-based analyses
+│   └── ...
+│
+├── util                   <- PACKAGE for utility methods that haven't yet found a home elsewhere
+│   ├── __init__.py
+│   └── ...
+│
+├── setup.py
+├── MANIFEST.in
+├── Dockerfile_36
 └── LICENSE
 ```